 National Museum of the Great Lakes

-Our museum is open 7 days a week May 1 – October 31 from 10 am – 5 pm Monday thru Saturday and noon – 5 pm on Sundays.
-Between November 1 and April 30 our museum vessels close for the season and we are closed Tuesdays, however, visitors can still explore our 11,000 square feet of interior museum exhibit space.
+Our museum is open 7 days a week May 1 through October 31 from 10 am – 5 pm Monday thru Saturday and noon – 5 pm on Sundays.
+Museum ships close for the season from November 1 through April 30.
+During the winter season, we are closed on Tuesdays.

 1701 Front Street, Toledo, Ohio, OH, United States, 43605